edsub/Goke_GK7102/README.md

 Instructions: (note 192.168.1.117 is my camera IP, adapt to your own)

+    Copy the contents of sdcard.rar to am empty SD card, put it in your camera and start the thing up.

+    It is advised to have the camera configured for your WiFi using the Digoo app beforehand!!

+    You can start an SSH (or serial if you use the serial port of the camera board) shell to the camera

     Shell login: root / cxlinux

     OnVif: rtsp://192.168.1.117 (1280x720 resolution), username admin/no password